RetroDECK/ES-DE/README.md

 ### Contributing

 If you would like to contribute to the development of ES-DE, then that's great!
-Please read how to participate [here](CONTRIBUTING.md).
-(You can also read about planned future releases and features there).
+Please read how to participate [here](CONTRIBUTING.md) where you can also read about planned future releases and features.

 # Additional information